-The Group currently does not have any executives within its key management personnel however, the Group's policy regarding executives' remuneration is that the executives are paid a commercial salary and benefits based on the market rate and experience designed to promote superior performance and long-term commitment to the Group.
+The Group's policy regarding executive remuneration is that the executives are paid a commercial salary and benefits based on the market rate and experience designed to promote superior performance and long-term commitment to the Group.

-The Group's executive compensation program has three principal components: base salary, incentive bonus plan and incentive share options.
+The Group's executive compensation program has two principal components: base salary and incentive share options.